Skip to content

 Implications

 The source supports fish/seafood total-mercury surveillance context for Slovakia.
 The dataset combines retail fish/products and reservoir fish, so local reservoir findings should not be pooled blindly with retail seafood.
-The authors’ consumer-safety conclusion specifically calls out shark, swordfish, and king mackerel as categories of concern for children, women of childbearing age, pregnant women, and nursing mothers.
+The reservoir samples (10 freshwater species from the Ružín reservoir, draining historic mining areas) drive the dataset’s high-end values; the retail samples cover marine fish and processed fish products.
+The authors’ consumer-safety conclusion echoes FDA/EPA advisories (citing refs 8, 47, 48) calling out shark, swordfish, and king mackerel as categories of concern for children, women of childbearing age, pregnant women, and nursing mothers — but shark and swordfish were not measured in this study; only king mackerel was.
+Direct evidence from this paper applies to freshwater fish and the measured retail species, not shark or swordfish.

 Wiki pages this source may touch